July 17, 2025

 2. Microsoft Dynamics 365 Business Central

-Microsoft Dynamics 365 Business Central is a cloud-based ERP hosted by Microsoft’s secure Azure cloud infrastructure.
+Microsoft Dynamics 365 Business Central is a cloud-based ERP software hosted by Microsoft’s secure Azure cloud infrastructure.
 It offers a unified suite of preconfigured processes and integrates seamlessly with other Microsoft products like Outlook, Excel, and Teams to streamline workflows.

 With features like real-time business intelligence through Power BI and an app source ecosystem for industry-specific add-ons, Business Central allows you to tailor the system to your unique needs.
 It’s best for small businesses that process up to 500 transactions per day.